LICHTENBERGERHugo/DSL-csv/LLM_README.md

     pip install openai
     pip install python-dotenv

-Please enter your a your OpenAI API key in the /thorium/.env files :
+Please enter your a your OpenAI API key in the **./thorium/.env** files :

     # Example
     OPENAI_API_KEY = sk-xxx

-Run the following command to generate a code in a language of your choice from a th3 code:
+Run the following command to generate a code in a language of your choice from a th3 code with the following keyword  **PYTHON, R, JAVASCRIPT, JULIA, JAVA, C, C++, GO, RUST, RUBY**:

-    python myLlmGenerator.py <output_language> <path_to_th3_code>
+    python ./thorium/myLlmGenerator.py <output_language> <path_to_th3_code>

-You can find some demo in the ./thorium/llmGenerated folder
+You can find some demo in the **./thorium/llmGenerated** folder which contains the generated code in R and Python for TH3 code in **./thorium/test-cases**.

 ### Methode
-To begin I have tried to generate the output code only with the input th3 code and a question.
+Initally, I have tried to generate the output code only with the input th3 code and a question.
 The output code wasn't correct at all and the output includes a lot of explanation in text while we aim to generate pure code.

-I then tried to include some sample code as prompt in addition to the
+I then tried to include some sample code of some functionalities (Adding rows) in the prompt in addition to the input.
+I was hoping the LLM to understand the whole logic of the TH3 language with examples of a few functionalities, however the outputs for other functionality without comprehensive example was incorrect.

-To benerate code with LLM, I have provided the chat bot with 2 messages : a context and an input

-+ **The context** includes one sample th3 code and its corresponding output in R and Python.
-This could be considered as one-shot inference with ChatGPT.

-+ **The input** includes the code in th3 along with which language to generate.

-### Result

-The overall result is pretty impressive, the Python code generated seems to be more correct than the one.

-However the format of the output is sometimes not desirable.
-Please find the example below.
+Then, I had to write an example which include every functionality  of the TH3 language along with detailed comments in the prompt.
+The output seems to be more promising, but there were still some format problem in the answer. please find the example below :

 **INPUT (in our DSL th3)**